-- In the event of a tied final, the teams shall compete in a Super Over to determine which team is the winner.
-Refer attached Appendix 8. - If following a tie, weather conditions prevent the Super Over from being completed, or if the match is abandoned or a no result, the teams shall be declared joint winners.
+In the event of a tied final the teams shall compete in a Super Over to determine the winner.
+Refer Appendix F. If weather conditions prevent the Super Over from being completed, or if the match is a no result, the competition winner shall be the team that finished in the higher position in the Super Six stage.

-16.11.5 Net Run Rate
+16.9.5 Net Run Rate